Seemonster/ESPHome-Configuration-for-Centurion-D5-Evo-Gate-Motor-with-Sonoff-SV/README.markdown

 # ESPHome Configuration for Centurion D5 Evo Gate Motor with Sonoff SV

 This ESPHome configuration enables remote control and status monitoring of a Centurion D5 Evo gate motor using a Sonoff SV (ESP8266).
 It integrates with Home Assistant to provide real-time gate status and control.
+This code is based on the code of wernerhp/esphome.centurion_d5_evo.

 ## Features